jerhon/honlsoft-v2/blog/2022/2022-02-05-software-architecture-the-monolith.md

 The main pro of a monolith is that it's conceptually simple and easy to make.
 All code is in a single place.
-This is only true on smaller codebases with good organizational structure.
+For small applications, it makes a lot of sense.

-This is also a familiar architecture for a lot of software developers.
+This is also a familiar architecture for many software developers.
 I remember it being very heavily being favored and taught while I was in college and early in my development career.

 Transactions are simpler.
-Unlike other architectures such a microservice architectures or event driven architectures, since code is run in the same process different systems within the monolith can enlist in the same transactions.
+Unlike other architectures such a microservice architectures or event driven architectures, code is run in the same process and different systems within the monolith can enlist in the same transactions.

 Debugging can be easier at times, but also more difficult in other circumstances.
-Debugging can be simplified because the code base is all together, there is no tracing changes across multiple code bases.
+Debugging can be simplified because the code base is all together, there is no need to trace changes across multiple code bases.

 ### What are the Costs of a Monolith

-Monoliths without proper architectural control can quickly become a "big ball of mud".
+Monoliths without proper architectural boundaries can quickly become a "big ball of mud".
 This is due to the lack of separation in the application itself.
 If an application is built as one cohesive piece, the internal barriers between components in the application can quickly break down.
 Without a clear structure, the application becomes harder to maintain over time.